-Having looked at various ski holidays, we were hesitant between a comprehensive package offered by Esprit holidays and another tailor made mix.
-With grandparents missing badly the little one and economics similar, we opted for a lovely flat centre Chamonix on Homeaway, flights to Geneva for all the family and renting a car European side.
+Having looked at various ski holidays, we were hesitant between a comprehensive package offered by Esprit holidays and a tailor made week in Chamonix with toddler.
+With grandparents missing badly the little one and similar economics, we opted for a lovely flat centre Chamonix on Homeaway, flights to Geneva for all the family and renting a car European side.

 Through a combination of miles and Amex companion flight, we also booked business class and made the best out of the lounges before the flights.
 Given the abundance of flights, we picked just after lunch timing, with quick baby lunch at the lounge and nap during the flight and managed to coordinate well grown up lunch only with plenty of champagne and a sleeping toddler.
-Raphael also seemed to enjoy the lounges quite a bit, explored the shelves, kids area and socialized with the personnel hoovering.
-In all fairness though, Heathrow terminal 5 has one cool soft play area and we would have all been more entertained should we have discovered it earlier.
-We managed to squeeze in just 10 minutes before boarding, a couple of rides on the slides and mocking around funny shapes and other kids – of course baby Raphael v disappointed when we had to go.
+Little R seemed to enjoy the lounges very much, explored the shelves, kids area and socialized with the personnel hoovering.
+In all fairness though, Heathrow terminal 5 has one cool soft play area and probably he would have been equally entertained.
+We managed to squeeze in just 10 minutes before boarding, a couple of rides on the slides and mocking around funny shapes and other kids – of course little R v disappointed when we had to go.

 The transfers to Chamonix were relatively straight forward, 1 hour and a bit each way.
 We rented a Nissan 4×4 panoramic roof to fit in 4 grownups, 1 toddler its car seat and the luggage and worked out well.
 When coming back though French side of the airport felt less smooth, many passages not baby/ lots of luggage friendly and with elevators missing from few places felt bit more stressful, physical and time consuming.
 Wish we’d given it more time.